 The West End is also a major retail destination.
 Many of Europe's most expensive and visited shopping streets are found here, including Oxford, Regent and Bond streets.
 These and other retail destinations are the home of major international and national labels and fashion houses as well as important flagship stores.

 Economic activity in the West End is diverse and several industries are major employers.
 Legal and educational institutions, media companies, hedge funds, learned societies and institutes, consultancies, think tanks, and corporate headquarters in virtually every sector are found throughout the area.

 Tourism is a major economic driver in the West End, which has numerous hotels, museums and art galleries.
 It also has a number of theatres, cinemas, night clubs, restaurants, bars, and other entertainment venues.
 Many of London's major tourist attractions are located in the West End, including Trafalgar Square, Piccadilly Circus and Covent Garden.

 There are also a number of embassies and government departments based in the area, especially in Mayfair and Whitehall.
 Media and creative industries thrive in Soho, while the Covent Garden area is a significant retail and fashion hub.

 There are a range of office developments across the West End.
-While it lacks the same core of skyscrapers found in the City or further east at Canary Wharf, there is a mix of small and large commercial developments in the area.
+While it lacks the same core of skyscrapers found in the City or further east at Canary Wharf, there is a mix of both large and commercial developments in the area.
 From converted terraced houses in Mayfair to refurbished residences and clubhouses along Pall Mall, there is plenty of choice in terms of office accommodation.